 for Z, an index of the total mortality between subsequent estimates of abundance (~1 year), for each pair of consecutive age-classes within a cohort.
-Z is an index of the total mortality rate rather than an estimate of total mortality as not all age-classes are fully recruited to the acoustic survey.
+Z is an index of the total mortality rate rather than an estimate of total mortality as not all age-classes were fully recruited to the acoustic survey.
 Furthermore, differences in spatial coverage and trawling effort between surveys and differences in spatial overlap between the area surveyed and the spatial distributions of the different age-classes of capelin are not accounted for.
 Other variables in the equation were N, the abundance of capelin in an age-class; a the age-class of interest; and a + 1 is the subsequent age-class.
 The age-1 to age-2 transition group is not shown as age-1 capelin are not fully recruited to the trawl.
 The indices of total mortality for 2010 and 2011 are suspect as most extant cohorts at that time had very low abundances in 2010 and much higher abundances in 2011 resulting in high index of total mortality values in 2010 and very low index of total mortality values for 2011.
 Hence, the total mortality index values were grouped for the periods 1983-1990, 2000-2005 and 2008-2015, excluding 2010 and 2011 (Table 1).
 The mean value for the index of total mortality for each transition group was higher for the 2000-2005 and 2008-2015 time periods than it was for the pre-1991 time period (Table 1).
-This suggests that rather than experiencing a predator release post-1991, capelin experienced higher mortality since the collapse of one of its main predators.
+This suggests that rather than experiencing a predator release post-1991, capelin have instead experienced higher mortality since the collapse of one of their main predators.